vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 #### Queried using GraphQL
 ![Calculating margin on open orders - GraphQL](/img/concept-diagrams/calculate-margin-open-orders-graphQL.png "Calculating margin on open orders - GraphQL")

-### Example: Calculating margin on open positions
+### Example: Calculations for cross margin open position
-The following calculation takes into account 'slippage', as seen on an order book.
+The following calculation takes into account slippage, as seen on an order book.

 * In the following scenario, the trader has an open short position of size 1, and no open orders, using the cross margining mode
 * Short risk factor is 0.05421518